Keep all of your citations in one safe place

 Baker, Martha.
 "Fashion: Isaac in Wonderland."
 New York Magazine, vol. 24, no. 3, 21 Jan.
 1991, pp. 50-54.
 Google Books, books.google.com/books?id=PukCAAAAMBAJ&lpg=PP1&dq=magazine&pg=PP1#v=onepage&q=magazine&f=false.

-Remember, BibMe has an MLA works cited generator which creates citations for you quickly and easily!
+Remember, BibMe has an MLA works-cited generator that creates citations for you quickly and easily!

 In MLA citing, when there are other individuals (besides the author) who play a significant role in your research, include them in this section of the citation.
 Other contributors can also be added to help individuals locate the source themselves.
 You can add as many other contributors as you like.

 Start this part of the citation with the individual's role, followed by the word "by".
-Notice that if other contributors are added after a period, capitalize the first letter in the individual's role.
-If it follows a comma, the role should start with a lowercase letter.
+Notice that when adding other contributors after a period, you capitalize the first letter of the individual's role.
+When adding other contributors after a comma, you lowercase the first letter of the individual’s role.